How to Cascade Objectives and Key Results (OKRs)

 The bottom of the rocket is the cascading objectives.
 They provide the impetus to drive forward short-range business improvements.
 The rocket body consists of lifecycle-stage-dependent Top-Level OKRs.
 Members of the Leadership Team own these OKRs, which serve to drive forward the company’s strategy and point the way towards its 3-year highly achievable goal or 3HAG (3HAG Way, Shannon Susko, 2018).
 As a result, the 3HAG leads the company toward its long-range Big Hairy Audacious Goal or BHAG (Good to Great, Jim Collins, 2001).

-With this image, I want to emphasize that an OKR program can’t be cascaded if it lacks a lifecycle stage-dependent strategy (Top-Level OKRs Survey), the right evolving structure to support that strategy (Evolving Structure program), a strong Leadership Team and process that drives the strategy forward (ULTP program) .
+With this image, I want to emphasize that an OKR program can’t be cascaded if it lacks a lifecycle stage-dependent strategy (Top-Level OKRs Survey), the right evolving structure to support that strategy (Evolving Structure program), and a strong Leadership Team and process that drives the strategy forward (ULTP program).

 Once these elements are in place, you can successfully launch and cascade a quarterly OKR process for the entire company using this Cascading Objectives program.
 Here’s how.